MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

     ![Copy link to this guide selected](media/workflow1-copy-link-guide.PNG "Copy link to this guide selected")

-2. Copy just the prefix part of the url to a cell in your spreadsheet (outside the area for the designated columns).
-For example, for the following instance url, the yellow highlighted text is the prefix.
+2. Copy just the prefix part of the URL to a cell in your spreadsheet (outside the area for the designated columns).
+For example, for the following instance URL, the yellow highlighted text is the prefix.

     ![Deeplink showing highlighted prefix](media/workflow1-deeplink-concatenation.PNG "Deeplink showing highlighted prefix")

 3. In the **Guide Link (PC App)** column of the spreadsheet, add a formula that concatenates the deep link prefix with the Guide ID.
-For example, if you add the url prefix in cell K1, and the Guide ID is populated in column F, the formula for the **Guide Link (PC App) column** is:
+For example, if you add the URL prefix in cell K1, and the Guide ID is populated in column F, the formula for the **Guide Link (PC App) column** is:

     =HYPERLINK(CONCAT($K$1,F2))